 Provide the geographic areas of the State where the E&T program operates and describe the rationale for this selection.
 Designate which areas, if any, operate mandatory E&T programs.

-The E&T voluntary program operates statewide in collaboration with Equus.
+The E&T voluntary program operates statewide in collaboration with the E&T provider.
 The two community colleges provide services in the following areas:

-Central New Mexico Community College (CNM) - Albuquerque, NM
+- Central New Mexico Community College (CNM) Albuquerque, NM - Clovis CC